ConsolidatedSky/NEFARAM/README.md

 1) Press Backspace > File (top left) > import/export > in the drop-down menu select NEFARAM > import > ok > close the windows

 2) Open Inventory > click on [Additemmenu Pack] > click both books > read both books > you can drop the [Additemenu Pack].
-*BETA Comment : and you can also drop the 'DropMe' item, it is useless, but that will keep coming back whenever you load a save.
-I need to edit a script to remove that...*

 WAIT UNTIL THERE'S NO MORE MESSAGES APPEARING ON THE TOP LEFT

 3) Go to MCM > MCM Recorder > Click on NEFARAM and follow the Instructions > Click Run Recording.
 You will get messages on the top left again and even some popups appearing.
 This part can take several minutes, And even if nothing seems to be happening, something is happening.
 Wait until the Popup "NEFARAM has finished playing" appears.
+In the meantime you can press F10 and choose your body.

 4) Go to MCM > Wetfuction Redux > Targets > Select target Player:(your character name) > then a bit under > Start Effect > Exit menu

-5) Go to MCM > SLWidgets > General > Exposure Icon Enabled > Disable > Exit menu
+5) Go to MCM > SLWidgets > General > Exposure Icon Enabled > Uncheck > Exit menu

 6) Go to MCM > Sex lab - Sexual Fame > Base Settings > Click on [Debug] reset all papyrus storage, Comment Probability 50%, config key Inser
-                                      > Customization NPC > Allow re-equip Disable
+                                      > Customization NPC > Allow re-equip Uncheck

 7) Go to MCM > Sexlab > Sex Diary > Sexual Stats > You can set your sexual preference.